nykotar/weeklyrvdrillbot/README.md

-# weeklyrvdrillbot
+# IngoBot

-Discord bot for generating weekly remote viewing challenges and more.
+The official Discord bot for /r/remoteviewing and /r/WeeklyRVChallenge!

+# Features

+* Target practicing
+* Weekly challenges on /r/WeeklyRVChallenge